BostonUniversitySeniorDesign/21-02-blinkah/README.md

 4. Other
 • Car: 1998 Volvo V70 Cross-Country Station-wagon (AKA BLINKAH Mo- bile Transporter)

+## Head Unit Setup Instruction
+The jetson nano and its components will be mounted to the dash of the BLINKAH mobile, making sure that the camera has an optimal viewing angle for roads and vehicles.
+Power the Jetson and run the UI application.

+## OpenALPR Setup Instructions
+We decided to use OpenALPR, an open-source Automatic License Plate Recognition library software to handle the bulk of our computer vision and machine learning processes.
+It is based in C++ with dependencies available in python3, so we are using OpenCV as well as tesseract to handle the translation of license plates to text.
+Since OpenALPR is based on windows and ubuntu linux, we decided to set it up on an ubuntu OS.
+We simply install the required prerequisites and the actual OpenALPR from the github, set up a build directory, and compile an environment.
+Once that is set up, we can compile the library, and install the binaries to the local machine and test. https://github.com/openalpr/openalpr/wiki/Compilation-instructions-(Ubuntu-Linux)

 ## Frontend Run Instructions

 Visit https://BLINKAH.net